ctn-waterloo/website/ctn_waterloo/content/people/oliver-trujillo.md

 name: Oliver Trujillo
 email: otrujill@uwaterloo.ca
 one_liner: Episodic memory in hippocampus
-group: Grad students
+group: Alumnus
 title: Masters Student
 picture: http://compneuro.uwaterloo.ca/files/oliver.jpg
 links:
     - text: ""
       url:

-I am currently working on my MMath in Computer Science.
-I joined the CNRG in September 2012, and previously received my BSc., also in Computer Science, from UBC in 2007.
+I completed my MMath in Computer Science by creating a model of the hippocampus .
+I joined the CNRG in
+September 2012, and previously received my BSc., also in Computer Science, from UBC in 2007.